116davinder/ots/backend/README.md

 # Python One Time Secret API #

-This API is modified version [onetimesecret.com](https://github.com/do-community/python-ots-api).
+This API is modified version [python-ots-api](https://github.com/do-community/python-ots-api).

-**Note: Following these steps will result in charges for the use of DigitalOcean services**
+**Note: Redis UI can be installed using https://github.com/qishibo/AnotherRedisDesktopManager**

+## API

 ### POST `/secrets`
 Create a secret associated with a passphrase.
 Setting an experation time is